 The programmer's task is thus changed from manually constructing a single implementation of a specification, to developing systematic implementation methods, and to encoding these methods as program transformations.
-Most transformations are independent of the particular algorithm being implemented, so a programmer's efforts will be be reused to produce implementations of other algorithms.
+Most transformations are independent of the particular algorithm being implemented, so a programmer's efforts will be reused to produce implementations of other algorithms.
 In addition, many transformations are independent of the particular computer system for which an implementation is being derived, and can be reused for many computer systems.
-A single specification may serve as the source from which multiple implementations are derived, each implementation being tailored for a particular computer system.
+A single specification may serve as the source from which multiple implementations are derived, each implementation being tailored to a particular computer system.

 The automated derivation of implementations for sequential and vector computer systems has been discussed previously [15]; in this paper, we extend this work to the derivation of implementations for the AMT DAP array processor.
-In Section 2 we discuss the specification language we use, a functional programming language ML [69]; functional programming languages provide a convenient basis for expressing numerical mathematical algorithms [15, 36, 44].
-We also discuss a small set of functions that support array operations in ML, and we illustrate the use of these functions by defining common matrix and vector operations.
+In Section 2 we discuss the specification language we use, a subset of the functional programming language ML [69], and the (small) set of functions that support array operations in ML and illustrate how these functions can be used to define common matrix and vector operations.
 In Section 3 we specify two significant algorithms that are used to solve problems frequently encountered in scientific and engineering applications (the computation of eigensystems and the solution of systems of linear equations).
-We then outline the target architecture in Section 4.
-In Section 5, we discuss the transformation system and the transformations used to produce DAP implementations.
-Example applications of the transformation are outlined in section 6 and an analysis of the execution performance of the derived implementations is given in section 7.
+We outline the AMT DAP architecture in Section 4 and then discuss the transformation system and the transformations used to produce DAP implementations in Section 5.
+Example applications of the transformations are given in Section 6 and an analysis of the execution performance of the derived implementations is given in section 7.
 A discussion of related work and conclusions are presented in sections 8 and 9.